-Apart from messaging platforms, more web shops and websites choose to incorporate chatbots for the improvement of certain business segments.
-Even E-bay, one of the largest e-commerce platforms for auctions and selling, took an early advantage in this trend and implemented chatbot ‘’shopping expert’’ with the Facebook Messenger app.
+Apart from messaging platforms, more webshops and websites choose to incorporate chatbots for the improvement of certain business segments.
+Even E-bay, one of the largest e-commerce platforms for auctions and selling, took an early advantage of this trend and implemented the chatbot ‘’shopping expert’’ with the Facebook Messenger app.

-Larger web shops require several admins due to a number of orders, while chatbot can simultaneously handle several thousand different customers and all of their inquiries and orders.
-The direct result of this process is automatization of product ordering which can reduce the scope of work for web admins.
+Larger web shops require several admins due to the number of orders, while chatbots can simultaneously handle several thousand different customers and all of their inquiries and orders.
+The direct result of this process is the automatization of product ordering which can reduce the scope of work for web admins.

 How can chatbots affect my business?

-The possibilities for chatbots usage are widespread.
-From advertising, virtual assistance, education, entertainment to the customer service/support and product ordering.
-Nowadays, chatbots have become so advanced they can even take care of food delivery, purchasing tickets, ordering Uber, scheduling appointments, money transactions or paying bills.
+The possibilities for chatbot usage are widespread.
+From advertising, virtual assistance, education, entertainment to customer service/support and product ordering.
+Nowadays, chatbots have become so advanced they can even take care of food delivery, purchasing tickets, ordering Uber, scheduling appointments, money transactions, or paying bills.

 In e-commerce, chatbots can be very helpful on multiple levels and provide a complete shopping service.
-You can use them for accurate and quick product search.
-They can simultaneously handle more product orders from multiple customers, therefore speed up the ordering and shipping process.
-In addition, you can even pay your purchased products directly via chatbot so your customers have a complete and integrated shopping experience.
+You can use them for accurate and quick product searches.
+They can simultaneously handle more product orders from multiple customers, therefore speeding up the ordering and shipping process.
+In addition, you can even pay for your purchased products directly via chatbot so your customers have a complete and integrated shopping experience.